daevlin/Zero2Auto_homework/README.md

 rahash2.exe -a crc32 -s "Process32NextW"
 0x00000000-0x0000000d crc32: bc6b67bf
 ```
 Whelps!
-What will it do with this information?
+What will it do with these API calls?
 Find a process to inject into?
 Be mean to us analysts and mess with us if a "forbidden" process is found?

 WTH?
 Sure enough, the process exited after it had gone through all the running processes.
 That's just evil.
 So how do we find out which process it is looking for?
 It looks like it uses the CRC32 function we saw before against any running processes.